guidanoli/cptk/README.md

 ## Mechanism

-The toolkit is controlled through a set of commands given to the `cptk` main script.
+The toolkit is accessed through the `cptk` main script, which provides plenty of commands for manipulating temporary and saved programs (a.k.a. projects).
-You can think of it as a console interface of a very simple IDE, which lets you edit and run programs, save and open projects.
+You can think of it as a console interface of a very simple integrated development environment, which lets you edit and run programs, as well as save and open projects.
-The current language and configurations for each language are stored internally, and if not specified, the most recently set are assumed.

-The commands can also take additional arguments.
-For example, compiling a C++17 application may take custom compiler flags such as `-std=c++17`.
-Note that when additional arguments are present, the programming language name must be explicit, even when it is the default.

 ## Dependencies

-### Core dependencies

-* [bash]

-### Languages dependencies

-Since the toolkit deals with a bunch of different languages, it's quite natural the need to have some software pre-installed on your machine.
+Apart from [bash], different sets of dependencies are required for compiling, running and debugging programs of each language.
-Since you're most likely going to work with only a few portion of them, the following table should summarize which softwares you really need.
+Since you'll most likely be working with only a portion of them, the following table is there to present the software you actually need.

 | Programming Language | Compiling and running | Debugging |
 | :- | :- | :- |